Close up of dog staring at a person's hand holding a tennis ball

 • Bordetella Vaccine: Recommended for all dogs.

-All dogs over six months must be spayed or neutered to attend group training classes.
+All dogs over 1 year of age must be spayed or neutered to attend group training classes.
 We offer private training consultations and virtual services for people who have unaltered dogs.

 Dogs should not attend class if they are showing signs of illness or infection (see medical requirements above).
 Dogs that have a history of aggression (snarling, snapping, biting) towards people or other dogs are not appropriate for our in-person group training classes.
 In addition, dogs that are reactive towards people (growl, barks, lunges) should not attend in-person group training classes.
-Private training sessions would be perfect for these dogs.
+Private training sessions would be perfect for these dogs, but please let us know about their behaviors prior to your private training session.
+If you are unsure if your dog can attend training please contact us.

-If your dog is reactive on-leash towards other dogs, please start their training with Reactive Rover class (in person or virtual), private training sessions.
+If your dog is reactive on-leash towards other dogs, please start their training with the Reactive Rover class or with private training sessions.
 Your trainer can recommend next steps for training when you complete the class.

 If your dog is inappropriate for in-person group classes, we can still help.
 We offer virtual services, private training consultations, and can provide help over the phone.
 Book an appointment online, call, or send us a message.

 Because we are an animal shelter existing to care for homeless pets, reducing pet overpopulation is one of our primary goals.
-While dogs must be spayed or neutered to attend group training classes at OHS, we do offer private training consultations and virtual training classes for people who have unaltered animals.
+While dogs 1 year and older must be spayed or neutered to attend group training classes at OHS, we do offer private training consultations and virtual training classes for people who have unaltered animals.
 Book an appointment online or sign up for a virtual class.

 Is this last class practice for the test, or the test itself?